nokau/Barotrauma-zht-edited/README_eng.md

 ### TraditionalChineseVanilla.xml
 - This file contains translated lines of all the English files found within the game's Texts folder, because using seperated files doesn't seem to work.
 - The game's file is located at ```Steam\steamapps\common\Barotrauma\Content\Texts\TraditionalChinese```
-- If you were interested in editing side-by-side with the English flies, I'd recommend using these files instead, then combine them into TraditionalChineseVanilla.xml afterward:
+- If you are interested in editing or comparing side-by-side with the English flies, there are 3 files in the project's folder that I use before combining them into TraditionalChineseVanilla.xml:
   - **TCVanilla.xml**
   - **TCVanillaEditorTexts.xml**
   - **TCVanillaNew.xml**